 Select the Disable Profiling button to disable the automatic start of the data collection when an application is launched.
 Data collection starts when you select the button again.

-To save all the collected data, right-click any QML Profiler view to open the context menu, and then select Save QML Trace.
+To save all the collected data, select Analyze > QML Profiler Options > Save QML Trace.
 To view the saved data, select Load QML Trace.
-You can also deliver the saved data to other developers for examination or load data saved by them.
+You can also deliver the saved data to others for examination or load data saved by them.

 You can specify flushing settings for the QML Profiler either globally for all projects or separately for each project.
-To specify global settings, select Tools > Options > Analyzer.
+To specify global settings, select Edit > Preferences > Analyzer.